Medium larva and shot hole damage

 CropLife Australia has released a FAW resistance strategy.

 The DARABUG insect development model provides a convenient and readily available means of predicting development times using different insect models, including FAW.
-Gridded climatic data of daily temperatures is used to generate estimates of the dates of occurrence for each stage throughout the whole life-cycle of an insect.
+Gridded climatic data of daily temperatures is used to generate estimates of the dates of occurrence for each stage throughout the whole lifecycle of an insect.
 The science behind the modelling is described in Regional and seasonal activity predictions for fall armyworm in Australia (Insect Science volume 1).

 DPIRD (Western Australia) has released a Fall armyworm surveillance manual with instructions for using pheromone traps.